Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Background

+Since we make no structural assumptions about $v$, we consider estimators for computing Banzhaf values that access the function via \textit{samples}; formally, a single sample corresponds to evaluating $v(S)$ for any $S$ the algorithm chooses.

+\textbf{Banzhaf Values for Feature Attribution.} As discussed in the previous section, Shapley and Banzhaf values have a number of applications in machine learning, which correspond to different choices of the set function $v$.
+For example, we can consider feature selection by defining $v(S)$ as the loss of a model trained only on the features in $S$.
+Similarly, we can consider data selection by defining $v(S)$ as the loss of a model trained only on the observations in $S$.

-We can recover various tasks in machine learning by choosing different ways of defining the set function.
-In this work, we will consider one of the most popular tasks in explainable AI: feature attribution (also known as feature importance and feature influence).
-Let $M$ be some model which takes in input $\mathbf{x} \in \mathbb{R}^n$.
-In the version we consider, the feature attribution seeks to explain the predictions of the model on an \textit{explicand} observation $\mathbf{x}^e$, which is the target data point for which we want to understand the contributions of individual features.
-Given a subset of features $S$, define $\mathbf{x}^S$ as the observation where $\mathbf{x}^S_i = \mathbf{x}^e_i$ if feature $i \in S$ and, otherwise, $\mathbf{x}^{\bar{S}}$ is sampled from a distribution, as discussed in Appendix~\ref{appendix:implementaion-details}. $v(S) = \mathbb{E}[M(\mathbf{x}^S)]$, where the expectation is over the sampling of the features $i \notin S$.
-We can adapt the algorithm to other machine learning tasks such as feature (or data) selection by redefining $v(S)$ as the loss of a model trained using only the features (or observations) within subset $S$.
+One of the most popular applications of Banzhaf values in explainable AI is \emph{feature attribution} (also known as feature importance and feature influence).
+Let $\mathcal{M}: \mathbb{R}^n \to \mathbb{R}$ be a trained model which takes input $\mathbf{x} \in \mathbb{R}^n$.
+Our goal is to explain the predictions of the model on a particular data point $\mathbf{x}$.
+Given a subset of features $S$, define $\mathbf{x}^S$ as the observation where $\mathbf{x}^S_i = \mathbf{x}_i$ if feature $i \in S$ and, otherwise, $\mathbf{x}^{S}_i$ is sampled from the data distribution (possibly conditioned on the features in $S$).
+Then $v(S) = \mathbb{E}[\mathcal{M}(\mathbf{x}^S)]$, where the expectation is over the sampling of the features $i \notin S$.
+This expectation can be estimated via sampling, although for tree-based models, it is actually possible to \emph{exactly compute} the Banzhaf feature attribution values in an efficient way \cite{karczmarz2022improved}.
+This is valuable in evaluating the performance of Banzhaf value approximation methods since, for these models, we can obtain the true Banzhaf values to compare against.